Christiaan Frederik Beyers: Opponent in First World War

-A man of fine physique, of passionate nature, and of profound religious convictions, Beyers, as commandant general of South Africa, was entertained with marked attentions during his visit to Germany by Kaiser Wilhelm II.
+According to the 1922 Encyclopedia Britannica, Beyers was described as “a man of fine physique, of passionate nature, and of profound religious convictions.”
+During his tenure as commandant-general of South Africa, he visited Germany, where he was received by Kaiser Wilhelm II.

 When World War I broke out, he set himself in almost open opposition to the policy of the First Cabinet of Louis Botha of the Union of South Africa.
 When the South African expeditionary force was being mobilized for the invasion of German South-West Africa, with rebellion was smouldering among the irreconcilables of the South African Dutch, Beyers resigned his post as commandant general in a letter addressed to General Smuts, then Minister of Defence, and published in Het Volk, an anti-government journal.
 In this letter he declared that he had always disapproved the Government's intention to invade German South-West Africa and that this disapproval was shared by the great majority of the Dutch-speaking people of the Union.
 General Smuts replied in a stern letter stating that the war was a test of the loyalty to their pledged word of the Dutch-speaking people, and accepted Beyers' resignation.
 Beyers was a friend of the pastor Jozua Naudé who named his son C.F.
 Beyers Naudé after him.

 Maritz Rebellion

 A few weeks later, Beyers took the field as one of the Maritz rebellion, but General Botha's troops forced Beyers and his men to flee.
 Wounded, he drowned on 8 December 1914, while trying to escape from his pursuers by crossing the flooded Vaal River near Makwassie.
 His body was recovered two days later.
-In Beyers' pocket was found his prayer book “Worship God” written by the Reverend Andrew Murray, spectacles, cartridges for his Boer War Mauser pistol, and an important document on the rebellion.
+In Beyers' pocket were found his prayer book “Worship God” written by the Reverend Andrew Murray, spectacles, cartridges for his Boer War Mauser pistol, and an important document on the rebellion.
 As the government did not allow Beyers' funeral in Pretoria, he was quietly buried in Makwassie.

 The South African linguist and writer S.P.E.
 Boshoff later devoted two Afrikaans books to Beyers and his leadership in the Maritz rebellion: Vaalrivier die Broederstroom', of die uiteinde van Generaal C.F.
 Beyers, 1917, and Rebellie - Sketse uit mij dagboek, 1914-1915, 1918.

 Beyers shortly after the Boer War, so in 1902.